-NPTCBC shall establish and maintain OHSEP objectives7 that are measurable, practical and consistent with the OHSEP Procedures in meeting the needs of the authority.
-It shall be the function of each Directorate to define, prioritise, monitor and review their OHSEP objectives in accordance with the OHSEP Team.
+NPTCBC shall establish and maintain health and safety objectives that are measurable, practical and consistent with the Health and Safety Policy and Procedures in meeting the needs of the authority.
+It shall be the function of each Directorate to define, prioritise, monitor and review their health and safety objectives in accordance with the CHSS.

-OHSEP objectives shall reflect any legal, financial, technological and operational requirements with the aim of promoting continual improvement.
+Health and safety objectives shall reflect any legal, financial, technological and operational requirements with the aim of promoting continual improvement.